tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 * Sending test events through the Lambda to check for error handling.

 There are many functions to aid in this in the provided utils.py script

-### Using utils.py
-1. Install the requirements.txt in a Python3 virtualenv
-2. run `python3 utils.py --help` for a list of options.
-3. Note that to run the Tinybird Materialized View setup you will need to run `tb auth` in this folder to set up your Admin access Token.

-There are also sample events you can modify to fit your deployment that you can use to trigger your Lambda when testing.

-## 10. [Optional] Set Up Alerting

-1. Create an SNS Topic (e.g., "TinyDynamoCDC").
-2. Add a subscription to your preferred endpoint (Email, another Tinybird table, etc.).
-3. Create a CloudWatch Alarm:
-    * Choose the Lambda function metric for Errors.
-    * Set the statistic to Sum and the period to 5 minutes.
-    * Set the condition to "Greater/Equal than 1".
-    * For alarm state trigger, choose your SNS topic.

 ## Troubleshooting